 The driver did not know (Rom.
 5:12-21) “death reigned” because God had given Adam and Eve, the first man and woman, a simple choice that was actually a key.
 Eat of the tree of life and live or eat of the tree of the knowledge of good and evil and die.
 Simply put, do you choose life or do you choose death?
 Adam did not realize he was making a choice that would affect all people who would come after him!

 Adam and Eve disobeyed God’s command and they chose to follow Lucifer’s way; they ate the fruit and they chose death.
 That act gave the key of death to Lucifer who became Satan, the devil, (2Cor.
 4:3-4) the god of this world, (Heb.
 2:13-15 keywords: him that had the power of death, that is, the devil) and he became the god of death.
 (Rom.
 3:23) “All have sinned” because of Adam, so sin and death were handed down from generation to generation.
 Thus sin and death are always "hooked" together.
-And, because of that sin, Satan was given the key of hell along with the key of death.
+And, because of that sin, Satan was given the key of death.

 The driver did not know, because of God's covenant with Abraham, God instituted a law of forgiveness of sin to Moses and the Jews.
 (Heb.
 10:1-5) “But in those sacrifices there is a remembrance again made of sins every year.
 For it is not possible that the blood of bulls and of goats should take away sins.”
 The law was only a foreshadowing of Jesus because (Gal.
 3:21) the law could not give life.
 (Heb.
 2:13-15 esp.
 V.14 keywords: that through death he (Jesus) might destroy him that had the power of death, that is, the devil).
 (Heb.
 4:15) Jesus was human just like us but He did not sin.